 Meat, cheese, dairy products, chilli, citrus, bread, pineapple, rice, pawpaw, pasta, vinegars, any type of oils, left over cooking grease, tomatoes, salt, onions or garlic.
+All of this can be composted or fed to Black Solider Fly Larvae (BSF)

 What do they produce?